Hackberry, Louisiana

 Hackberry is an unincorporated community and census-designated place (CDP) in Cameron Parish, Louisiana, United States.
-The population was 1,261 at the 2010 census, down from 1,699 in 2000.
-The losses were due to extensive damage from hurricanes Rita and Ike in 2005 and 2008, respectively.
+As of the 2020 census, Hackberry had a population of 926.
+The population had previously declined due to extensive damage from hurricanes Rita and Ike in 2005 and 2008, respectively.
 It is part of the Lake Charles Metropolitan Statistical Area.

 History

 The community of Hackberry was heavily damaged by Hurricane Ike in September 2008.
 Ike's 22 ft storm surge crawled 60 mi inland and devastated Hackberry.
 The small community was flooded by the high storm surge and all structures (houses, churches, buildings, etc.) were affected.
 Flooding caused by the hurricane killed many cattle and other farm animals.

 The community also suffered severe damage in Hurricane Rita, in 2005, and again suffered severe damage due to the landfall of Category 4 Hurricane Laura in the late evening and early morning of August 27, 2020, Hackberry being within the eyewall of the storm.